 Now we can begin to see a new dimension to Jesus’ three interactions with Samaritans in the New Testament.

 “Foxes have holes…” (Matthew 8:19-20)

 While Jesus and His disciples were passing through Samaria on their way southbound from Galilee to Judea, they had trouble finding a place to stay because of the enmity between Samaritans and Judeans.
-A scribe approached Jesus and tried to become a disciples.
+This is when a scribe approached Jesus and tried to become a disciple.
 Jesus said, “Foxes have holes, and birds of the air have nests; but the Son of Man has nowhere to lay his head.”

-We miss the point.
-Jesus didn’t mean He was homeless, he meant the equivalent of, “I can’t even get a hotel room in Samaria, and you want to follow me?”
+Jesus said the equivalent of “I can’t even get a hotel room in Samaria, and you want to be my disciple?”

 The Woman at the Well (John 4:3b-20)

 Again, we find Jesus and His disciples passing through Samaria, this time northbound from Judea to Galilee.
 Jesus relaxed at a well while the disciples went to find someone who would sell them provisions.